-MScPT students are able to apply for a number of bursaries at various times throughout the program.
-Much of this bursary money requires that students have exhausted all means of financial support including the receipt of provincial student loans and having applied for (but students may have been refused) a line of credit.
+In order to apply for a departmental bursary, students must have exhausted all means of financial support including the receipt of provincial student loans and having applied for (but students may have been refused) a line of credit.
 In the event that students apply for but are refused a line of credit, they should retain this written refusal as it will be required for bursary applications.
+It is recommended that students apply for a line of credit no later than September.